The Bachelor of Business is a three-year course, and is available on both a full time and part time basis.

 Students who are enrolled in the Bachelor of Business may exit with the Diploma of Business, subject to the completion of course requirements.

-Course admission information, including the OP/selection rank, and student profile for the Bachelor of Business can be found here.
+Course admission information, including the ATAR/selection rank, and student profile for the Bachelor of Business can be found here.

 COURSE ADMISSION CRITERIA